Antonio and David: Plot

 The book is narrated by an Italian traveller, who visits the country with a group of European missionaries.
 The traveller eventually became involved in a drama occurring in a small village on top of a mountain.

 In 1600 AD, in a remote Italian city, a young peddler named Bartolomeo d'Aniti is called to the court and ordered to accompany a delegation to the distant land of Georgia, which is referred to as Colchis in the novel.
-At that time, Bartolomeo was accused of betrayal of Pope and was considered as a Heretic, but at last he is forgiven and sent to a journey with priests.
+At that time, Antonio was accused of betrayal of Pope and was considered as a Heretic, but at last he is forgiven and sent to a journey with priests.

 During the voyage he meets Antonio, a former priest accused of worshiping the Devil.
 In the course of the voyage, they become good friends.
 However, this friendship with the fallen priest soon draws Bartolomeo into a web of intrigue in the foreign country of Georgia.
 Antonio reveals his backstory to Bartolomeo, how he and his friends were accused of heresy by the inquisitors, one of them being Father Sebastiano, the leader of the aforementioned expedition to Georgia, but unlike them, was spared due to the influence of his friends and family.
 Antonio thought that by accepting the pardon, he betrayed his ideals and spiritual brethren and after all these years, he couldn't forgive himself for his decision.
 After a long journey, they reach the bank of Samegrelo, where they were sheltered by its Prince, hardy yet very friendly man who got acquainted with Bartolomeo rather quickly.

 Antonio and Bartolomeo decide to medically treat population.
 After a while, by an order, they leave Samegrelo and reach Imereti.
 They study Georgian flora, fauna and traditions.
 Once, they meet a stronghold and at its gates, a black slave.
 Travellers try to communicate, but in vain.
 Then, a peasant tells them story of the stronghold.
 Once upon a time, there lived a prince, who had a sexual contact with his servant and decided to get rid of a baby.
 The baby was named David and was sold in Istanbul, but he got free very soon and returned to his motherland, assembling a group of robbers and proceeded to terrorise the countryside.